SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

   At runtime, if the cast fails, its value is ``.None``.

 ..
 TODO: List the exact rules for above.
+   It seems like conversion to a supertype always works, conversion to a subtype sometimes works, and other conversions always fail.

 For example: ::